dev-hack95/dev-hack95/README.md

 #### I am a Junior Data Scientist and Backend engineer.

 - :telescope: I’m a Data Scientist and working on ML/DL models and backend for building Machine learning  applications.
-- 🥅 2023 Goals: To become a Full Stack Data Scientist and Devops Pro
+- 🥅 2023 Goals: To become a Full Stack Data Scientist and MLOps Pro
 - :zap: In my free time, I read tech articles on medium and watch anime.
 - 📬 How to reach me: saiprasadtoshatwad@gmail.com